 Related: Buying Advice for 3D Printers

 Print Quality is the highest weighted rating metric of our review.
 We selected 15 different test models for each printer, in both Polylactic Acid (PLA) and Acrylonitrile Butadiene Styrene (ABS), whenever possible, and used those to evaluate each printer.
-A panel made up of novice, intermediate, and advanced 3D printer users rated each test print without knowing which machine produced it.

-All three of these printers created extraordinarily delicate and intricate models that would have perplexed any of the other printers in the review and had a fantastic surface finish after we dialed in the correct resin exposure settings.
+All three of these printers created extraordinarily delicate and intricate models that would have almost certainly perplexed any of the other printers in the review and had a fantastic surface finish after we dialed in the correct resin exposure settings.
 We used different models to compare print quality for the plastic-based printers, such as a wireframe cube, detailed miniatures, and some resin-specific torture tests.

 The Ultimaker 2+ is next, earning the top score for any of the filament printers.
 It produced high-quality prints across the board, in both PLA and ABS.